-Christine is known as a cross border connector at the intersection of travel, luxury and technology and is currently the co-founder and CEO of Affinity China - a private Chinese network providing access to unique luxury, lifestyle, and travel opportunities for its members as they go beyond China.
-She is on the board of advisors for GMIC Silicon Valley.
+Christine is known as a cross border connector at the intersection of travel, luxury and technology and is currently the co-founder and CEO of Affinity China - a lifestyle platform for affluent Chinese travelers.

 Christine has a BA in International Relations from Boston University.